 \item (Structure of full solution) The solutions $(U^{(\Nscript,\Rscript,\coup,\zetascript)},V^{(\Nscript,\Rscript,\coup,\zetascript)})$ and $(\widetilde{U}^{(\Nscript,\Ndscript,\Rscript,\coup,\zetascript)},\widetilde{V}^{(\Nscript,\Ndscript,\Rscript,\coup,\zetascript)})$ from \ref{main:item-null-lwp-A4} can be decomposed as in our Ansatz \eqref{ansatz:eq-UN-rigorous-decomposition}-\eqref{ansatz:eq-VN-rigorous-decomposition}, where the modulated and mixed modulated objects are defined using the pure modulation operators and nonlinear remainders from \eqref{main:eq-null-lwp-S-rem-N} and \eqref{main:eq-null-lwp-S-rem-til}, respectively. \end{enumerate} Finally, we define

 \end{definition}

-\begin{remark} Since the Assumption \ref{main:item-null-lwp-A2} and the intersection in \eqref{main:eq-lwpd-null-cut} involve uncountable sets, one may worry about the measurability of the events in Definition \ref{main:def-null-lwp}.
+\begin{remark} To avoid confusion, let us also put Definition \ref{main:def-null-lwp} into slightly different words: We are in the event $\nullLWPDzeta$ if and only if, given any additional inputs satisfying the assumptions \ref{main:item-null-lwp-A1}-\ref{main:item-null-lwp-A4}, the corresponding solutions must satisfy the conclusions in \ref{main:item-null-lwp-C1}-\ref{main:item-null-lwp-C4}.
+In particular, one should think of the event $\nullLWPDzeta$ as imposing conditions on the variables $(G_{x_0,\ell}^{\pm})_{x_0\in\LambdaRR,\ell \in \Z}$ appearing in \eqref{main:eq-null-lwp-initial-W}.
+Since the Assumption \ref{main:item-null-lwp-A2} and the intersection in \eqref{main:eq-lwpd-null-cut} involve uncountable sets, one may worry about the measurability of the event $\nullLWPDzeta$.
 However, all the conditions can be rephrased via an approximation argument using only countable sets, and therefore the measurability is guaranteed. \end{remark}

 Equipped with Definition \ref{main:prop-null-lwp}, we can now state and prove our well-posedness result in null-coordinates.

 \begin{proposition}[Well-posedness in null-coordinates] Let $N\in \dyadiclarge$, let $R\geq 1$, let $\coup>0$, let $\Ac,\Bc \geq C_0$, and let $\Dc=\hcoup \Ac \Bc$.
 Then, we have the following two estimates: \begin{enumerate}[label=(\Roman*)] \item If $\Dc \leq c_0 N^{-\delta_2}$, then